odellus/homelab/README.md

 # To have systemd start code-server now and restart on boot:
 sudo systemctl enable --now code-server@$USER
 ```
 configurations for code-server are in `~/.config/code-server/config.yaml`.
-Make sure `$CODE_SERVER_PORT` matches your port in your config.
+Make sure `$CODE_SERVER_PORT` matches your port in your caddy donfig.